Asian carp in North America

-Asian carp introduced into North America pose a major threat to the ecology, environment, economy, and way of life in the Upper Midwest and Great Lakes region of the United States and Canada.
-The term "Asian carp" refers to a group of cyprinid fish species originally native to East Asia, which include several known to be invasive in the United States, and represent the most urgent potential danger to the ecology of the Great Lakes.
+Asian carp, a group of invasive species of fish introduced into North America, pose a major threat to the ecology, environment, economy, and way of life in the Upper Midwest and Great Lakes region of the United States and Canada.
+The term refers to a group of cyprinid fish species originally native to East Asia, of which several are known to be invasive in the United States, and represent the most urgent potential danger to the ecology of the Great Lakes.

 The United States Department of the Interior and United States Fish and Wildlife Service presented their first annual report to Congress on the issue in December 2014.
+In June 2022, a United States Environmental Protection Agency (EPA) funded initiative to rebrand and rename Asian Carp "Copi" was announced.
+The new name is a part of the Federal and multi-state campaign to rebrand the destructive carps to the public as a healthy and responsible seafood option in order to decrease its numbers in U.S. waterways.

 Background

-The group of fish species known in the United States as Asian carp include several which are invasive.
-These species of carp cause harm when they are introduced to new environments.
+The four dominant fish species known in the United States as Asian carp are introduced invasive species.
+They all cause harm within their new environments.

-Specifically, the four most well-known species of invasive Asian carp are bighead carp (Hypophthalmichthys nobilis), silver carp (Hypophthalmichthys molitrix), black carp (Mylopharyngodon piceus) and grass carp (Ctenopharyngodon idella).
+Specifically, the four most well-known species of invasive Asian carp are black carp (Mylopharyngodon piceus), grass carp (Ctenopharyngodon idella), silver carp (Hypophthalmichthys molitrix), and bighead carp (Hypophthalmichthys nobilis).

 Black carp are carnivorous and feed on native mussels and snails, some of which can be already endangered.
 Grass carp are herbivores that feed on aquatic plants, and can alter the food webs of a new environment by altering the communities of vegetations, invertebrates and fish.
 Silver and bighead carp are filter feeders of planktons, which are necessary food sources for larval fish and native mussels.

 The extremely high abundance of bighead and silver carp in the Mississippi basin has caused great concern because of the potential for competition with native species for food and living space.
 Because of their algae-eating nature, they are not easily drawn to most baits and are thus difficult to capture by normal angling methods used by recreational fishermen.